mezpahlan/mezpahlan.github.io/README.md

 - [ ] Switch to Bootstap 4
 - [ ] Add new section for Physics uni archive
 - [ ] Harden the Rakefile to maybe split into more granular tasks?
+- [ ] Configure images to be served from localhost as well as production
+- [ ] Auto create image folder on draft creation
+- [ ] Auto delete image folder if post uses no images